The radiation field on product cones: Conic geometry

-This metric is a hybrid of a Lorentzian scattering metric (in that it is built from $1$-forms of the type $d\rho/ \rho^{2}$ and $\alpha / \rho$) and a conic-type metric (in that it degenerates as $x \to 0$).
+This metric is a hybrid of a Lorentzian scattering metric (in that it is built from $1$-forms of the type $d\rho / \rho^{2}$ and $\alpha/\rho$) and a conic type metric (in that it degenerates as $x\to 0$).

 \begin{remark} There are a number of natural extensions to the product cone setting that require little additional work.
-All of the results and proofs in this manuscript apply to the setting where $g$ is a Lorentzian metric on $M = \sphere^{2}_{++}\times Z$ that is \begin{enumerate} \item a spacetime conic metric (so that the results of Melrose--Wunsch~\cite{MW} apply) in region I, \item a (long-range or short-range) asymptotically Minkowski metric in region II, and \item a hybrid in region III.
-In other words, in region III, we demand that $g$ is built out of $\frac{d\rho}{\rho^{2}}$, $\frac{dx}{\rho}$, and $\frac{dz}{\rho}$ and that its leading order behavior as $x\to 0$ (in terms of these objects) is
+All of the results and proofs in this manuscript (other than the explicit characterization of exponents) apply to the setting where $g$ is a Lorentzian metric on $M = \sphere^{2}_{++}\times Z$ that is \begin{enumerate} \item a spacetime conic metric (so that the results of Melrose--Wunsch~\cite{MW} apply) in region I, \item a (long-range or short-range) asymptotically Minkowski metric in region II, and \item a hybrid in region III.
+In other words, in region III, we demand that $g$ is built out of $d\rho^{2}/\rho^{2}$, $dx/\rho$, and $dz/\rho$ and that its leading order behavior as $x\to 0$ (in terms of these objects) is

 \end{enumerate} \end{remark}